nightv1sion/CarDealership/README.md

 # CarDealership
+It is a test project for get into building web application using React and ASP.NET Core

 ### Admin:
 :white_check_mark: Admin pop-up form for creating dealershops (loading images, input a sequential number, location (with map api), country, city, address, email, phone number)